 (5) In the case of an application for the grant of a licence, but not in respect of a renewal, not less than 28 days before the date appointed for the hearing, the applicant shall cause a notice in the prescribed form to be published in a newspaper circulating in the locality of the court appointed for the hearing of the application and not less than 7 days before the date appointed for the hearing the applicant shall lodge with the registrar a page of that newspaper showing the advertisement.

-(5a) Where applications relating to 2 or more persons are made on the same day in respect of any one business or, in respect of related businesses the registrar of the Magistrates Court at the place where those applications are to be heard may authorize the publication of a joint advertisement for the purposes of subsection (5).
+(5a) Where applications relating to 2 or more persons are made on the same day in respect of any one business or, in respect of related businesses the registrar of the Magistrates Court at the place where those applications are to be heard may authorise the publication of a joint advertisement for the purposes of subsection (5).

-(6) Where the Commissioner of Police or a person authorized by him, or any other person, desires to object to the grant of a licence he shall lodge with the registrar and serve on the applicant or his authorized representative, at least 7 days before the date appointed for the hearing, a notice stating the objection and the grounds thereof in sufficient detail to enable the applicant to know what he has to answer.
+(6) Where the Commissioner of Police or a person authorised by him, or any other person, desires to object to the grant of a licence he shall lodge with the registrar and serve on the applicant or his authorised representative, at least 7 days before the date appointed for the hearing, a notice stating the objection and the grounds thereof in sufficient detail to enable the applicant to know what he has to answer.

 (7) An application for the transfer of a licence shall be endorsed to show clearly the particulars of the licence to which it relates, but in all other respects shall be dealt with as though it were an application for the grant of a licence save that if the proposed licensee is the holder of a current licence no testimonials as to character shall be required.